ahuscroft/Python_100DaysOfCode/README.md

 Create a game that asks the user 3 questions to find the treasure!
 Utilize conditional statements.

 Day 4
 Write a program to play this classic game against the computer.
-Utilze 'if' statements, lists, and the random module to create the game
+Utilze 'if' statements, lists, and the random module to create the game.

+Day 5
+Write a program that will generate a random password depending on what the user inputs for the number of letters, numbers, and symbols they would like in the password.